![]() |

 This is the time that the Jews looked forward to for millennia, but the fine print they overlooked will amaze them too.
 The Messiah will return again, along with the anticipated Elijah and David, but they won’t be the kind of people they were expecting’just as Yeshua was not the Messiah they were looking for 2000 years previously.

-14 I’ll satisfy the priests with abundance, and My people will be satisfied with My goodness, says Yehovah.
+14 I’ll satisfy the priests with abundance, and My people will be satisfied with My goodness,” says Yehovah.

 Today the Jewish priests in what is called Israel (really just Judah) are beggars!

-15 This is what Yehovah says: A voice is heard in Ramah, lamentation, and bitter crying, Rachel crying for her children.
-She refuses to be comforted because her children because they no longer exist.
-16 This is what Yehovah says: Stop crying out, and 'shedding' tears, because your work will be rewarded, says Yehovah and they’ll return from the land of the enemy.
-17 There is hope in your future, says Yehovah.
-Your children will return to their own territory.
+15 This is what Yehovah says: “A voice is heard in Ramah, lamentation, and bitter crying, Rachel crying for her children.
+She refuses to be comforted for her children, because they no longer exist.”
+16 This is what Yehovah says: “Stop crying out, and 'shedding' tears because your work will be rewarded,” says Yehovah.
+“They’ll return from the land of the enemy.
+17 There is hope in your future,” Yehovah says.
+“Your children will return to their own territory.

 [As mentioned in Judgment Day, I believe that there is an unnoticed resurrection somewhat concealed in Isaiah 49, as we are about to read, but not for the purpose of judgment!
 It appears that after the Great Tribulation, during the next “day of salvation”, as the redeemed of the twelve tribes of Israel are being resettled into the Promised Land, that Yehovah will give them back the very children who had died in “the land of the enemy” during the most agonizing period of human existence!
-In Isaiah 49, Yehovah explains that He is certainly more compassionate toward us than we are toward our own children.
-“I will not forget you”, Yehovah declares.
+In Isaiah 49, Yehovah explains that He is certainly more compassionate toward us than we are toward our own children. , Yehovah declares.
 So who are “the children of your bereavement” who want elbow room in the New Israel?
 The collective expression “WHO HAS CONCEIVED THESE FOR ME, SEEING I HAVE BEEN BEREAVED OF MY CHILDREN and WHO HAS BROUGHT UP THESE”? indicates that Yehovah will comfort His children Israel by returning to them their most valuable possessions—their own bereived children, as well as giving them a new homeland!

 Secondly, what better way could there be for the good (surviving) neighbors of Israel to get to know their new Israelite neighbors, than for them to arrive in “welcome wagons” with cargoes of newly “brought up” children, ready to be reunited with their parents?
 These children are seemingly resurrected where they died—in “the land [formerly] of the enemy” and transported to Israel by benevolent foreign civilians!

-18 I’ve surely heard Ephraim moaning to himself, “You’ve disciplined me!
+18 I’ve surely heard Ephraim moaning to himself, ‘You’ve disciplined me!
 I was disciplined like a calf unaccustomed to a yoke.
-Bring me back, and restore me, because you are Yehovah my Elohim.
+Bring me back and restore me, because you are Yehovah my Elohim.
 19 After I strayed, I changed the way I thought and acted [repented], and after I was instructed, I 'slapped' my 'butt'.
-I was ashamed and humiliated because I carried the shame of my youth.”
-20 Is Ephraim My dear son?
+I was ashamed and humiliated because I carried the shame of my youth.’
+20 “Is Ephraim [representative of the ten non-Jewish tribes] My dear son?
 Is he a pleasant child?
-As often as I speak against him, I still remember him, and passionately yearn for him.
-I’ll surely have mercy on him, says Yehovah.
+As often as I speak against him, I still remember him and passionately yearn for him.
+I’ll surely have mercy on him,” says Yehovah.

 This time this new pared down generation of Israelites are going to be truly repentant and eager to change, being brought back and restored to their inheritance.
 There will have been instruction given under the harshest of conditions by the two witnesses (Revelation 11) for three and a half years, in preparation for this time.

 21 Set up road signs, make guideposts.
 Start thinking about the highway, the same direction that you left from.
-Return, virgin of Israel, return to your towns.
+Return, virgin Israel, return to your cities.
 22 How long will you wander from here and there, you apostate daughter?
-Yehovah has created a new thing in the land, a weak woman will 'overpower' [Clarke’s] a strong man.
+Yehovah has created a new thing in the land, a weak woman will 'overpower' [Clarke’s] a strong man.”
+23 This is what Commander Yehovah, the Elohim of Israel, says: “After I return them from captivity they’ll once again repeat these words in the land of Judah and in its cities, ‘Yehovah bless you, home of righteousness, 'special' mountain.’

 Isaiah 66 explains more about this: